How to Trade Bitcoin – Beginner’s Guide

 Instruments Correlated to Bitcoin

 Other prominent cryptocurrencies like ether (ETH) and litecoin (LTC) are positively correlated to bitcoin.
 This correlation, however, has varied from time to time.

-*For traders who’d like to learn more about trading ether (ethereum), here is a link to an article dedicated specifically to this phenomenal cryptocurrency: How to Trade Ether (Ethereum) – A Beginner’s Guide.
+*For traders who’d like to learn more about trading ethereum, here is a link to an article dedicated specifically to this phenomenal cryptocurrency: How to Trade Ether (Ethereum) – Beginner’s Guide.

 There have been times when ether (ETH) and litecoin (LTC) have moved in opposite directions to bitcoin.
 Nevertheless, these two cryptocurrencies are prone to move in tandem with their big brother bitcoin, because bitcoin generally sets the tone for the cryptocurrency market.